4:30 PM - 5:15 PM Capital Project Planning Community Input Forum 3 of 3

 6:00 PM - 7:00 PM FB Meet the Teacher & Curriculum Night, Grades K, 2, 4

 6:30 PM - 9:30 PM BOE Mtg.

-Dear Florence Brasser Families;
+Dear Florence Brasser Families,

 “Together we teach and inspire excellence for all learners.” -District Mission

-“Learning together, Leading together, Achieving together” -Building Vision
+“Learning, Leading and Achieving TOGETHER” -Building Vision

 Brasser Elementary welcomes the family–school partnership: